 DataForSEO offers a variety of APIs that can be easily implemented into any SEO software.
 For example, you may want your tool to have TOP100 results pages along with Search Volume and the possibility to find keywords that websites are ranking for.
 In this case, you’ll need SERP API, Keyword Data API, and DataForSEO Labs API.
-In the article, you’ll find an example of the API price projection for that solution.

 Database management system

 Data management system is a sufficient element of any software.
 In the case of SEO tools, DMS is responsible for storing the data you get from API.
 It’s up to you to decide which data management system to use, but the choice will depend on the scale of your app.

 We recommend using different DMS for long-term (more than one month) and short-term (shorter than one month) data storing.
 For the latter one, you can systems similar to PostgreSQL, and Cassandra-like systems for the first one.

 You may argue that some applications are being developed without applying to frameworks.
 Of course, you can instead write all the logic yourself.
 However, by using frameworks, you can dramatically increase the speed of development and add more “durability” to your software.